Mari Pintau Beach, Sardinia: 7 Best Things To Know

 Other nearby beaches

-The entire coast where Mari Pintau is located is packed with beautiful beaches, so you won’t have troubles finding a spot where you can relax and go for a swim.
+The entire coast has many beautiful beaches.
+You won’t have troubles finding a spot where you can relax and go for a swim.
 Here are the ones I recommend:

 CALA REGINAComing from Cagliari, you’ll find this beach a bit before Mari Pintau.
 It’s a small, pebbly clove with waters perfect for snorkeling, and nicely sheltered from the wind – though I must warn you, placing an umbrella is close to being mission impossible!
 It’s completely unserviced.